calvincheewx/calvincheewx.github.io/index.md

 **Project description:** The main aim of the capstone project is to exhibit the different stages of the data lifecycle through the use of two tools: SQL and MS Excel.

 ## 1. Data collection from Kaggle website

+A domain of choice can be chosen on which analysis needs to be done.
+Areas could be sales, marketing, finance, retail, healthcare, or others.

 <img src="images/Capstone_Project_2_data_collection.PNG"/>